 4 pounds ground chuck, ¼ cup water, 16 ounces taco sauce, 6 tablespoons taco seasoning, 1½ teaspoons granulated sugar

 • Spoon the meat from the crockpot, with a slotted spoon, onto a large paper towel-lined bowl.
-Let the excess fat drain from the beef for 10 minutes then transfer the beef to a covered container and refrigerate until ready to use.
+Let the excess fat drain from the beef for 10 minutes.

 A plate with crockpot taco meat, tortillas and guacamole.